geerdkakes/pcap-analysis/README.md

     |   pcap   |                        |   pcap    |
      ----------                          -----------

+## recording pcap's

+Packets can be captured easily using tcpdump.
+Consider using the following flags: tcpdum -i eth0 -n -B 4096 -w dump.pcap
+     -B <buffer size>, eg: -B 4096 for a buffer of 4MByte -n to not reverse lookup domain names
+     -w <filename> to write all data to a file
+     -i <interface>

+   If the command reports that packets were dropped by the kernel you might want to increase buffersize or give some more time to establish a buffer.

+Also packets can be captured using wireshark.
+You should save using the older pcap format.

 ## usage

 All configurations are stored in `config.js`.
 Here you can define the source and destination pcap file names,